 Published by Watershed Media in collaboration with Post Carbon Institute.
 Distributed by Publishers Group West.
 Fall 2010.
 544 pages.
 ISBN 978-0-9709500-6-2.

 |See our other books for the academic market.|

-We are aware of The Post Carbon Reader being used in the courses listed below, often as the principal text.
-If you're using the Reader and your class is not listed here, please contact Publications Director Daniel Lerch and we'll add it.
+The Post Carbon Reader has been used in the courses listed below, often as the principal text.
+If you're using the Reader and your class is not listed here, please contact us and we'll add it.

 - ENV 100: Issues in Environmental Studies

 Richard Wallace, Environmental Studies, Ursinus College

 - SUST 1004-01: First Year Seminar on Sustainability

 Nicholas Smith-Sebasto, Sustainability Studies, Kean University